Suicide Grief Support Services

 Everyone is welcome to join our meetings at any time after their loss.
 For some people, it’s a few weeks or months, and for others, it may be many years before they are ready.
 Before joining, we suggest you reflect on the following questions: Am I ready to talk about my loss?
 Will I be able to share the airtime with others?
 Will I be comfortable listening to others talk about their losses?
 If the answer is no, or you aren’t sure, we suggest you start with a Survivor to Survivor visit, where trained suicide loss survivor volunteers will meet with you privately.

-SafePlace Meetings for Anyone
+Virtual SafePlace Meetings for Loss Survivors

 Virtual SafePlace meetings for anyone who has lost a loved one to suicide take place every Tuesday, Wednesday, and Thursday evening, 6:30 – 8:00 p.m.
 ET over Zoom.
 After you register, we will follow up with Zoom meeting details.